A Note on the 2021 Season

 Junior Program Racing Team is paused for 2021 due to health and safety adaptations.
 We look forward to resuming this program as soon as we can do so safely and with confidence.

 Summer Racing Team

-Many of CBI’s expert youth sailors* join our unique racing team which offers flexibility via daily practices, and chances to race both at CBI-hosted events, as well as at area sailing centers.
+In normal times, many of CBI’s expert youth sailors* join our unique racing team which offers flexibility via daily practices, and chances to race both at CBI-hosted events, as well as at area sailing centers.
 Younger sailors may choose to get their feet wet by joining for just a couple days a week, or a couple weeks in a summer.
 Older, more competitive sailors often commit to a greater share of practices, and as such are rewarded with additional opportunities.

 Racing at CBI falls broadly into four categories